I am a 61 yo wife (42 years!) to Ornery, Mom to Elizabeth (40) and Ryan (35), and Grammie to Micah (11) and Makayla (9) (aka the m&m's)

 Since my children are grown, it's just Ornery and me in our beautiful color-filled home.
 We live in NE Oklahoma near Tulsa.
 About 8 months of the year, my yard sports a variety of blooming plants, the more the better as far as I am concerned.
 One of the hardest things I had to give up when I was no longer able to walk was working in my yard.
-My daughter is studying horticulture online, and it is fun to discuss our shared interests.
-(She is also very talented as an artist, but doesn't do much art these days.)
+I have gained enough strength back to do some of it myself this year.a

 If you look at my Instagram feed, (link above) you will see equal parts garden/yard posts, and whatever odd crafty project I am immersed in at the moment.

 I enjoy a wide range of crafting things, and occasionally dabble in poetry and creative writing.
 I used to blog regularly, but when I switched to doing most things on a tablet instead of a computer, I gave that up.
 Now most of my updates are on Instagram.